Vikramadithyan: Cast

-Release and reception
+Release

 The film was released on 25 July 2014 on the occasion of Eid-ul Fitr.

+Reception

 Critical reception

-Dalton L of Deccan Chronicle rated the film 3 in a scale of 5 and concluded his review saying: "Lal Jose’s nonlinear romantic love triangle may be somewhat idealistic in nature.
-However, it’s a compelling entertainer that extols the virtues of education, work, perseverance, and the struggle for goodness; and inspires one to compete with nothing but the highest order."
+Dalton L of Deccan Chronicle rated the film 3 on a scale of 5 and concluded his review saying: "Lal Jose's nonlinear romantic love triangle may be somewhat idealistic in nature.
+However, it's a compelling entertainer that extols the virtues of education, work, perseverance, and the struggle for goodness; and inspires one to compete with nothing but the highest order."
 Nicy V. P of the International Business Times praised the script and called the film a perfect, well crafted flick for Eid and gave the film four stars on five.
 Paresh C. Palicha of Rediff wrote, "Vikramadityan is entertaining but with little depth."

-P. Sanalkumar of Kerala Kaumudi was however, critical of the film and called the film's script "weak" and was critical about the film's cinematography and acting by Anoop Menon.
+P. Sanalkumar of Kerala Kaumudi was, however, critical of the film and called the script "weak".
+He was critical of the film's cinematography and acting by Anoop Menon.
 He concluded the review saying that the film is reserved only for those who are "meek and lowly in spirit".